drBenway/pixi-vn-wiki/start/why.md

 Pixi’VN is a very versatile and powerful visual novel/2D game engine.
 It is based on JavaScript/TypeScript and uses the [PixiJS](https://pixijs.com/) library for rendering.

-Its great versatility is due to the fact that Pixi’VN is a npm package, that provides various core features to manage story steps, dialogues, character, canvas, variable storage, saving and loading, and much more.
-This means that it can be used both to create visual novels and to create other types of 2D games (such as Point and Click Adventure Games, RPGs, etc...), with your favorite JavaScript framework (React, Vue, Angular, etc...).
+Its great **versatility** is due to the fact that Pixi’VN is an npm package, and not a framework.
+This means that it can be installed on any Node.js project, coupled with your favorite JavaScript framework (React, Vue, Angular, etc.) and use the provided features (even if only partially) for a specific purpose, which can be for example the creation of a visual novel or another type of 2D game (such as Point and Click Adventure Games, RPGs, etc...), use only the narrative features in a 3D game, display an animation in a website etc...

 Pixi’VN provides the ability to use [project templates](/start/getting-started.md#pivivn-templates) to get started quickly.
 Less experienced developers can use these templates to create a visual novel without much knowledge of JavaScript/TypeScript.